neuro-inc/neuro-cli/docs/functions_reference.rst

       :param aiohttp.ClientTimeout timeout: optional timeout for HTTP operations, see also :ref:`timeouts`.

-      :return: :class:`Client` that can be used for working with Neuro platform.
+      :return: :class:`Client` that can be used for working with Neuro Platform.

       :raise: :exc:`ConfigError` if configuration file doesn't exist, malformed or not compatible with SDK version.